Eli Review does not include a gradebook.

 The work students do in Eli Review as writers and reviewers, however, is valuable enough to grade.

-If you are assigning rapid feedback iterations such that they are writing smaller bits, reviewing those bits for a few criteria, and revising some of those drafts using a revision plan and/or a resubmission, students will do a lot of work in Eli.
-For example, the course dashboard for Bill Hart-Davidson’s Technical Writing course includes 4 modules and 51 tasks; John Holland’s first-year writing course includes 14 distinct projects and 57 tasks.
-Make sure that the course grade reflects the proportion of work you are assigning in Eli Review.
+If you are assigning rapid feedback iterations such that students are writing smaller bits, reviewing those bits for a few criteria, and revising some of those drafts using a revision plan and/or a resubmission, students will do a lot of work in Eli.
+For example, many courses end up with 40-50+ tasks, even in accelerated terms.

-As described below, three approaches can be used to calculate this percentage:
+As described below, three approaches can be used for assessment:

 Eli’s purpose is to help students get better at giving feedback and revising, and they need deliberate practice in order to improve.
 Grading a single instance of that practice on its quality penalizes students for engaging in the learning process.
-If you encourage students to use all of Eli’s features, they can complete the following elements for points:
+Instead, grade across time.

 These analytics show how a student’s engagement compares to the top 30%, average, and bottom 30% of the class.
 For ease, instructors might decide that students who consistently fall in